-The secure rear garden has a large patio area with a large sun awning, gas barbecue, lawn and mature plants.
+The secure rear garden has a large patio area with a large sun awning, gas barbecue, outside table and chairs and lounge chairs set in a lawned area with plants.

 The property has wrought iron gates to enclose all but the front garden.
-Ample parking is provided for two cars in the driveway with further paved parking to the front.
+Parking is provided in the driveway with further parking to the front.
 The property includes a 42inch flat screen T.V. , with DVD player, free view and is wired for (satellite/sky T.V. if you wish to take your sky box with you).
-The bungalow is on a level plot with easy access to the beach and village.
+The holiday bungalow is on a level plot with easy access to the beach and village.

 |Size||Sleeps up to 6, 2 bedrooms|